Contact Student Rights & Responsibilities

 - Any activity that may have a potential to cause mental distress, panic, human degradation, or embarrassment

-When you plan membership activities for your organization and when you are a participant in new membership orientation activities, we ask that you consider whether or not the activity could be viewed as hazing according to the definition stated above.
+When planning membership activities for your organization or participating in new membership orientation activities, please consider whether the activity could be viewed as hazing according to the definition stated above.
 It may be helpful for you to consider the following questions:

 - What is the purpose of the activity?